OpenTwinCities/opentwincities.github.com/_posts/2014-07-14-hack-for-mn-2014-projects.md

 ### Blue Star Landlords ###

+- **Problem Statement**: *"How do we transform landlords into touch points for veterans - sources of knowledge and how to uptain them."*
 - [Video](http://youtu.be/z3QebOq4blQ?t=1h3m23s)

-"How do we transform landlords into touch points for veterans - sources of knowledge and how to uptain them."

-Make homeless veterans feel more hopeful and in control of their lives Transform landlords into stable, local, face to face resouces for information.

-Direct mailing to landlords to participate, and advistising at landlord events Stand Down Participantion:
-  * Landlord information booth
-  * Veterans housing rights/benefits booths
-Brochures for landlords to handout to venterans about healthcare, financial aid, transit Phone operators for landlords
-Use a bluestar logo on buildings to indetify housing providers that participate in the program

-Training for landlords provided:

- * Availability of guarenteed rent for housed veterans
- * Availability of rent subsidies for veterans
- * Training for veterans to be tenants (communicating with landlord and other tenants)

-Case management support
-Complaint triage
-Contracting templates and Interview questions between landlord and potential tenants

-Veteran centric map/GIS resource, available in print Include county service officer locations, transit, sympathetic housing locations, food and temporary housing shelters, work force centers
+Landlords are a major stakeholder in any housing discussion.
+Knowing this, the team thought about how landlords can be a unique asset in an effort to end homelessness - how landlords can be a stable and local in person source of information for veterans seeking housing.
+At the sametime, the team wondered how an initiative might instil hope and a sense of control to homeless veterans.

+Blue Star Landlords addresses both of these "how to" questions through a combination of supportive resources for both landlords and veterans, and a communications plan that raises awareness of their initiative while highlighting a community of allies for homeless veterans.

+The Blue Star Landlords program would provide training to veterans and participating landlords on such issues as the rights and responsibilities of tenants, the availabity of rent subsidies for veterans, and the availability of guarenteed rent for veteran tenants.
+The program would also provide supportive information materials, including contracting templates, interview questions for landlords to understand the needs of their veteran tenants, and veteran centric maps offering locations of near by county service officers, transit, food and housing shelters, work force centers, and landlords participating in the program.
+Finally, the program would also provide supportive services to landlords and tenants, including the already mentioned rent subsidies and guarentees, case management support, and complaint arbitration.

+This is a comprehensive set of resources, but the Blue Star team understood that it would mean little if nobody knew of their availability.
+To that end, the team created a communications plan that includes direct mailings to landlords, participation in landlord conferences and events, and participation in Stand Down events for new veterans.
+At the core of this plan is the namesake Blue Star, a logo for landlords to display to show their participation in the program, and a signel to veterans of where look for supportive landlords and helpful information.

 ### Habitat for Vets ###

+- **Problem Statement**: *"How might we increase housing resources for homeless vets"*
 - [Video](http://youtu.be/z3QebOq4blQ?t=1h10m35s)

-"How might we increase housing resources for homeless vets"

-Veterans and volunteers work together to rehab a house that a veteran will live in when it is finished.

-Emails with volunteer signup forms to forward amongst friends/networks

-Work with general contractors to provide work oversight Teams of 15 work on houses

-Take a vacant house (which would be cheap to purchase), remodel it via the veteran/volunteer team, and give it to a veteran Thinking of vets who have been dishonorably discharged, who do not qualify for many other veteran programs

-Potential options:

-* Group houses
-* Remodel rental units on the condition that the unit must go to a homeless veteran

-Understand that individuals want to be part of their own solution, want to feel like they've earned their house A veteran receiving housing in this program would not have to be part of the rehab team.
-The option is available for individuals who want to be part of rehabing a house.
-Veteran would likely work on the unskilled portions of rehabbing (not electrical or plumbing)

-On going costs for the house would be property taxes and maintenance - which leads to the group house idea and rental remodeling
+Veterans share a sense of duty and a desire to do things.
+This is as true for a homeless veteran as it is for a veteran who rents or owns a home.
+The Habitat for Vets team took this fact and mixed it with two others: the Twin Cities is facing a general shortage in its housing stock, and the Twin Cities contain many beautiful but currently uninhabital houses.
+Considering these together, the team developed an initiative that would allow volunteers, including veterans, to work together to rehabilitate a house that veterans can live in.

+Logistically, rehab teams would be made up of 15 volunteers that work with general contractors and licensed electricians and plumbers.
+The Habitat for Vets program would purchases low cost houses, such as houses owned by a city as a result of unpaid taxes.
+Depending on the circumstances of the veteran who will live in the rehibilitated house, the house will be given to the veteran, opperated as a group home for veterans, or turned over to a manager to rent out to  veterans.

+All houses rehabilitated through this program would be lived in by veterans, though it would not require that veterans who eventually live in a house be part of its rehabilitation.
+The goal of this program is not to mandate actions.
+Habitat for Vets would instead expand the options availabile to veterans - especially dishonorably discharged veterans who do not qualify for many veteran aid programs - and allow veterans the option to take part in the creation of their own homes.

 ### Veterans Serving Veterans ###

+- **Problem Statement**: *"How might we establish personal relationships between homeless veterans and other veterans?"*
 - [Video](http://youtu.be/z3QebOq4blQ?t=1h21m53s)

-"How might we establish personal relationships between homeless veterans and other veterans?"

-Website to connect mentors and mentees and provide structure for veterans who are struggling Website can also help mentors and mentees communicate Mentors would have to be former military personnel (at least initially; later might branch out to other people in communities that serve veterans and the homeless)

-St. Stevens Homeless Shelter would be a pilot location

-Already started desiging the website - planning to use Django, Bootstrap, and considering using Twilio to allow mentors and mentees to communicate without sharing personal numbers if perfer not to

-Initial plan is to partner with an established organization that has homeless and/or veteran programming.
-The organization would create a mentorship program between veterans and homeless veterans.

-Understand that homeless veterans may not have consistent access to communications.
-Also understand that homeless population includes a small number of homeless on the street and a larger portion of individuals who move between places to stay

-Mentee Interface:
-Application would be simple for mentees, only listing a couple of potential actions in order to lower the barrier to taking an action (especially reaching out to a mentor)
-Mentee can provide information on where they will be and their time availability Potential Idea: can display other resources available to the veteran

-Mentor Interface:
-A bit more sophisticated
-Includes projects/ideas to do to help the mentee
+Homelessness isn't simply an issue of economics.
+Even more than money, homeless individuals often need guidance on how to navigate processes, make plans, find stablility, and cope with emotional hardships.
+This is all the more true when veterans return to civilian life, having experienced the trama of combat, and finding a society that can be crushingly indifferent.

+Considering this need for connection and guidence, the Veterans Serving Veterans team looked at veteran mentorship options and prototyped an initiative and website that could connect homeless veterans with veteran mentors.

+To get started, the Veterans Serving Veterans team would partner with an organization like the St. Stephens Homeless Shelter to pilot a veteran mentorhsip program.
+Such a program would require that mentors be former military personnel - so that mentors can better understand the trials of their mentees and connect with their mentees.

+Over the weekend, Veterans Serving Veterans made significant strids in technical development.
+Specifically, the team designed a website to support the mentorship program by helping veterans find mentors, helping mentors and mentees communicate, and providing resources and structure to mentors to help them connect and advice their mentee.
+The team has also begun to answer technical questions, such as what platform should be used (Django), and what other services should be integrated with the webste (a text message interface via Twilio).